Feeling Our Way Back to Peace - by Cedric Bertelli - Founder of Emotional Health Institute

 Why is this?
 As humans, we have a physiological capacity for resolving negative emotions.
 This innate capacity enables us to permanently integrate disruptive emotions through an active awareness of the physical sensations associated with each emotion.
 In other words, rather than trying to understand our pain or figure out how to avoid it, or how to control it, all we have to do in order to permanently resolve it, is to physically feel what constitutes our emotional pain.
 Our mind and body will do the rest.
 The answer to our emotional difficulties is literally within each emotion.

-Through the hundreds of sessions that I have done with clients based on the EmRes program, I have witnessed how any emotional struggle, stress, isolation or disconnectedness can be permanently regulated by tapping into this physiologic capacity for emotional regulation.
+Through the hundreds of sessions that I have done with clients, I have witnessed how any emotional struggle, stress, isolation or disconnectedness can be permanently regulated by tapping into this physiologic capacity for emotional regulation.
 Our body is “wired” to integrate and resolve our stresses, we just have to let it do its work.